nifty10m/DevSquad/_posts/2019-02-20-generating-sample-data.md

 title: Generating sample data in Java applications
 ---

 When writing code most usecases or requirements have a very limited amount of sample and testdata.
-When writing test cases or creating a technical this is a problem, cause to get a real impression about how your application looks you need realistic test data.
-In most cases after using _Foo_ and _Bar_ or the infamous _Alice_ and _Bob_ I am not the creative.
+When writing test cases or creating a technical demo this is a problem, cause to get a real impression about how your application looks you need realistic test data.
+In most cases after I use _Foo_ and _Bar_ or the infamous _Alice_ and _Bob_ cause I am not the creative.

 If I need more testdata I have found [jfairy](https://github.com/Devskiller/jfairy)